Pecos War: War

-The first clash happened in October 1876 at the Wiley Cow Camp, about 80 miles from Chisum’s ranch, when a man named Yopp came into an argument with two cowboys.
-Yopp grabbed his rifle and fired at them, but cowboy Buck Powell shot back and killed him.
+The first clash happened on October 1876 at the Wiley Cow Camp, about 80 miles from Chisum’s ranch.
+A Chisum employee named Yopp got into an argument with two cowboys, one of them being Seven Rivers Warrior member Buck Powell.
+Yopp grabbed his rifle and fired, but Powell drew his revolver and shot back, hitting him in the mouth.
+Upon falling to the ground and becoming temporarily insensible, Yopp raised his gun again and opened fire.
+Powell attempted to counter but his firearm malfunctioned.
+He then ran up to the downed Yopp, grabbed his opponent's gun and fired, killing him.

-On March 10, 1877, James Highsaw confronted alleged rustler Dick Smith at a cow camp on Loving’s Bend after obtaining evidence on Smith’s rustling activities.
+On March 10, 1877, Chisum cowboy Jim Highsaw confronted alleged rustler Dick Smith at another cow camp at Loving’s Bend after obtaining evidence on Smith’s rustling activities.
 Smith went for his gun but Highsaw drew faster and killed him.
 Highsaw was cleared of charges after his act was deemed self-defense.
+He then took refuge at Chisum's South Spring Ranch.
+Settlers from Seven Rivers rode out to the ranch and demanded the surrender of the cowboy.
+They were met by well-entrenched Chisum employees, and though curses were hurled by both sides, the group eventually retreated.

+James Dolan, an associate of the Santa Fe Ring, moved his cow camp from Carizzo to the South end of Chisum's ranch.
+Chisum's men had reportedly recovered three dozen cattle bearing Chisum's brand in the area.
+In retaliation, on April 1877, Dolan and his men fired on Chisum's cowboys while they worked.
+This prompted Chisum to ask assistance from both Captain Purington of Fort Stanton and the Lincoln County Sheriff, William J. Brady, to no avail.

-A month later, Chisum finally rode out with thirty armed men to the home of the Beckwith clan.
+On that same month, Chisum finally rode out with thirty armed men to the home of the Beckwith clan.
 They surrounded the house from a distance of 500 yards, cut off the water supply, and ordered their surrender.
 The Beckwiths, meanwhile, opened fire, while two men inside the house, Charles Woltz and Buck Powell, sneaked out to call for help.
 After a night of continued stand-off, Chisum’s cowboys recommended him to fall back, further stating that they were hired to drive cattle, not to get shot at.

+Another incident led to the death of one of Chisum's most reliable cowboy.
+During a routine cattle drive to Arizona on August 23, 1877, J. M. Franklin was shot and killed by a half-Comanche criminal named Ramon Garcia.
+He was set upon and captured by foreman George Hogg, who planned to hand him over to Fort Stanton.
+However, along the way, Garcia's guards shot the criminal dead, allegedly during an escape attempt.
+Notedly, whiskey from Dowlin's Mill at Tularosa Country was present during the drive.